 This Literary Techniques Toolkit is your essential resource for analysing written texts for English.

-Students of all Year levels should explore this page for techniques to enhance their discussion of texts and strengthen their repetoire of written techniques.
+Students of all year levels should explore this page for techniques to enhance their discussion of texts and strengthen their repertoire of written techniques.

 We are constantly adding to this reference to ensure that it is as detailed and comprehensive as possible to help you achieve your best in English.

 Literary Techniques (NESA also refers to literary techniques and devices as figurative language) are the techniques that composers use in their written texts to help convey or heighten meaning.

 Rather than writing in plain language, composers give more emphasis to their ideas by utilising literary techniques to make them stand out.